-The famous game cannon of the Virginia Tech Corps of Cadets was born in the dreams of three cadets of the class of 1964 and its metal tested in the heat of battle between VPI and VMI.
+The famous game cannon of the Virginia Tech Corps of Cadets was born in the dreams of three cadets of the Class of 1964.

 For a third year, two close friends in the Corps, Alton "Butch" Harper Jr. and Homer "Sonny" Hickam, sat in the stands of Victory Stadium in Roanoke, Virginia, in anticipation of the Thanksgiving game with VMI.
 The Virginia Tech Corps formed on the field first and took position while the VMI Corps marched into the stadium.